feileo/dots/README.rst

   - ``.zshrc``: You can get it from or modify it based on it, and load the local environment configuration from ``~/.dotfiles/.zenv.sh``.

+*For Pythonista or Pythoneer, please see this* article_.

 Usage
 -----